 But should your startup really jump on the agency bandwagon?
 Which will yield a higher ROI in your marketing operations, a marketing agency over a full-time in-house marketing team?

 While it is often argued that there is no clear answer, there actually is.
 It all comes down to two things, your budget and availability of resources.
 We broke down the top reasons to take into account when deciding between hiring in-house or outsourcing to a marketing agency.

 Not surprisingly, the biggest hurdle when building a full-time marketing team is money.
 Besides recruitment and training costs, you will require a balanced mix of multiple specialties and skillsets.
 Compounding the problem can be the fact that you simply can’t find qualified employees, even if you have the budget for them.
 That is why it is usually cheaper and easier to buy a bundle of services from a marketing agency vs. hiring multiple employees.

-Another criteria that is often being overlooked by startups eager to launch their own marketing activities is the amount of actual workload they have available.
+Another criterion that is often overlooked by startups eager to launch their own marketing activities is the amount of actual workload they have available.
 Oftentimes, hiring a full-time marketing team is inefficient, as there is simply not enough work for them to do.

 But that’s not all.
 As we’ll explain in a moment, an agency brings the kind of in-depth experience that saves you from making expensive mistakes and, instead, brings positive results to your bottom line.

 According to the report, speed of delivery is the top reason a quarter of the companies turn to service providers.
 They know an established, experienced team who has done the same thing over and over again can usually deliver quickly.